kevin-tolentino/testing-repository/README.md

-# testing-repository
+# practice-repository
-testing-repository is a repository designed for testing purposes for any code
+practice-repository is a repository designed to solidify coding concepts or testing purposes for any code I am working on